Definitive Guide to Trading Supply and Demand – Does it work?

 When trading a supply and demand zones, one question that comes to mind is if you should place a limit order at the level or wait for a reaction first and then use a market order.

 This is mostly up to your personal preference.

-Of course, when you place a limit order at the level there is a higher chance that the market will just trade straight through it.
+Of course, when you place a limit order at the level, there is a higher chance that the market will trade straight through it.

-On the other hand, using a limit order often offers a higher risk to reward ratio as you get a more favorable entry.
+On the other hand, using a limit order often offers a higher risk to reward ratio as you get a more favourable entry.